 Non-examination assessment: internally assessed, externally moderated.

-Assessment 1: The Food Investigation Assessment (8 hours)
+Assessment 1: The Food Investigation Assessment (8 hours) 15% of overall mark.

 A scientific food investigation which will assess the learner's knowledge, skills and understanding in relation to scientific principles underlying the preparation and cooking of food.